Roofing dumpster rental in Cuyahoga Falls

 Asphalt Shingle Weight and Tonnage Planning

-The shingle weight tells the story fast: three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so we route a hooklift truck with a lower-sidewall roofing dumpster to cap the weight limit in one haul.
 How does that translate to a 10-yard?
-A 25-square tear-off lands between three and five tons before underlayment, so the roofing dumpster routes with a hooklift truck that caps the weight limit on a single pickup.
+It keeps the load manageable without splitting the debris across multiple trips.

 When you mix shingle debris with framing or sheathing offcuts, we route the load toward our general C&D debris service.
-This container requires a specific sorting process—unlike our pure asphalt tear-off jobs—to ensure proper disposal at the local landfill.
+This container requires different handling—unlike pure asphalt tear-offs—so please clarify your project materials when you call (234) 428-4992.

 Driveway Placement for Roofing Crew Workflow